Charbel199/robotics-concepts/README.md

 The aim of this repository is to store all robotics concepts I have acquired from my experiences, courses, projects, etc ...

+ROS will be the main framework used for showcasing the concepts and testing new features.

 **Note: Most explanations are very summarized, the goal here is to quickly refresh your mind when looking up a concept and emphasizing on the use cases, benefits and drawbacks.**